CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 #### Comparison of Encodings

-This specification provides three different encodings for representing properties: JSON, binary and texture encodings.
-Each one is designed for different purposes, so it is important to familiarize oneself with the main differences.
+There are three different encodings for representing properties: JSON, binary and texture encodings.

 JSON encoding is useful for encoding data where readability matters.
 This works well for small amounts of data, but does not scale well to large datasets.
 If the metadata is expected to grow large, binary encoding would be a better choice.
 One situation where JSON encoding is helpful is if metadata will be edited by hand, as JSON is easier for a human to understand than editing a binary buffer.